EURO GOVT-Spanish bonds rally after above-target debt sale

 He added, though, that such a reaction may be limited and

-short-lived given that Bunds are seen as a safe haven and that
+shortlived given that Bunds are seen as a safe haven and with

 likely to fall from current levels than rise.